Terms & Conditions

 2.3.
 If such a change occurs, you have the option not to go ahead with the proposed treatment.
 In such circumstances, you will receive a refund after deductions for, among other things, tests and consultations.
 Please be advised that we are not responsible for refunding your accommodation, travel and transfer costs as those arrangements are made through third party providers, which are not in our control nor operated by us.

 2.4.
 If you want to proceed with the new treatment plan, then you will receive a revised price quotation, and the balance to the Service Provider will be adjusted, based on the initial payments made.
-The number of days that you would need to stay in Turkey will be factored in.
+The number of days that you would need to stay in the destination will be factored in.
 If the treatment plan changes, the duration of stay may also change.
 Longevita takes no responsibility for this and cannot be held liable for the non-arrangement or disorganisation of extra days stayed or extra cost of stay.

 2.5.
 By accepting these Terms and Conditions, you agree not to hold Longevita responsible for medical negligence or malpractice by your chosen Service Provider.